b-cubed-eu/virtual-suitability-cube/README.md

 ![Precipiation in Luxembourg](lux.png)

-Although there are 12 rasters, each corresponding to a month, the temporal dimension is not expressed in the RasterStack and needs to be added by `time` function
+Even if there are 12 rasters, each corresponding to a month, the temporal dimension is not expressed in the RasterStack and needs to be added by `time` function

 ``` r
 # here, we will simply use numbers from 1 to 12 to represent # the months.